Step 1: Get management engagement

 Step 2: Raise awareness

 Training for those involved in data processing in your organisation is a key part of GDPR compliance.
-Cover GDPR standards generally and the practical impact GDPR will have on the organisation.
+This should cover GDPR standards generally and the practical impact GDPR will have on the organisation and its operation.

 Step 3: Appoint GDPR resource

 Check if your organisation needs a Data Protection Officer as soon as possible.
 This can be an external or internal appointment.
-Also, set up a core internal or external GDPR team representing key operational business areas to manage the compliance project.
+Even if your organisation is not legally required to have a DPO, you may wish to appoint one anyway to ensure good data protection practice and mitigate data-related risks.
+If you do not have a DPO, ensure someone has responsibility for your organisation’s data protection compliance.
+Also, set up a core internal or external GDPR team representing key operational business areas to feed into data protection and the compliance project on an ongoing basis and to support the compliance lead.

 Step 5: Identify the gaps and make a plan